 The Tashlin and Lewis influence on What About Bob? can be found in the art design of the film.
 The picture perfect environment of the grounds in Tashlin’s The Disorderly Orderly (1964) are reflected in Frank Oz’s locations in What About Bob? in Dr. Martin’s perfect little house, the ivory white asylum, and the well manicured grounds of the entire town (beautifully photographed by Michael Ballhaus).
 Just as the chaos instigated by Jerry Lewis in The Disorderly Orderly contrasts to comic effect with his “perfect” environment so does the wake of destruction left by Bob juxtapose with his surroundings.
-This contrast is only effective when the actors play their parts to high camp, consider the caricature nature of both Murray and Dreyfuss’ performances.
+This contrast is only effective when the actors play their parts to high camp; consider the caricature nature of both Murray and Dreyfuss’ performances.

 Where, in other genres, such performances could ruin a film, in Frank Oz’s very specific world of What About Bob? such bold choices make perfect sense and even pass as believable.
 A part of this believability can be accounted for by the fact that Bob so obviously suffers from a myriad of psychological conditions.
 This simple implication of mental illness is more than adequate, for better or for worse, to explain Bob’s behavior (a tremendous performance by Murray heavily indebted to Jerry Lewis).
 The other two reasons caricature is acceptable are directly linked to the character of Dr. Martin.
 At first, Dr. Martin appears to be an unflattering satire of psychoanalysts.
 But as Bob continues to push himself into Dr. Martin’s life, his behavior becomes more and more exaggerated, eventually matching Bob’s but in direct opposition in so far as content and motivation are concerned.
-Secondly, Dr. Martin’s family is so eager to except Bob, just as the locals of Dr. Martin’s vacation spot are.
+Secondly, Dr. Martin’s family is so eager to accept Bob, as are the locals of Dr. Martin’s vacation spot.
 This willingness to accept Bob suggests to the audience that they too embrace the character, focusing their attentions on the positive effects his presence has over the negative.

 To reinforce this acceptance of comical artifice Oz has arranged the film so that as Bob’s behavior becomes more acceptable, Dr. Martin’s behavior becomes more and more bizarre.
 There are the big moments like Dr. Martin’s meltdown after his Good Morning America interview, his car troubles, and the attempted murder of Bob that standout as part of the opposition I mentioned above.
 But more disturbing are the little reveals about the Dr. Martin character peppered throughout the second act of the film.
 First, we learn that Dr. Martin bought an elderly couple’s dream house out from under them.
 This point isn’t particularly psychotic on its own, but does suggest a streak of selfishness.
 The primary reveal of note is that Dr. Martin and his family each have a hand puppet of their likeness, which Dr. Martin employs to casually reprimand or at other times psycho analyze his family.
 This suggests Dr. Martin is a career obsessed control freak, a point Oz establishes to use as motivation for Dr. Martin’s meltdown on television later in the film.